25 Years of Seven to Save

 The Eero Saarinen-designed TWA Flight Center at JFK Airport (STS 2001) suffered from disuse for years before coming back to life as the TWA Hotel.
 Photo of the restored lobby by David Mitchell.

 By the time some historic places end up on the Seven to Save list they have suffered from years of vacancy and/or significant disrepair.
-Our final theme in this year's anniversary retrospective will highlight five such listings that have since gone on to have incredible transformations.
+Our final theme in this year's anniversary retrospective will highlight a few such listings that have since gone on to have incredible transformations.